KaiiMenai/pands-project/analysis.md

 75%         5.20000     3.675000      1.575000      0.30000
 max         5.80000     4.400000      1.900000      0.60000

+The mean for sepal length was AAA cm, sepal width was BBB cm, petal length was CCC cm, and for petal width the mean was DDD cm.
+The mean was calculated by dividing the sum of all the values (per feature) by the number of values (50 in this case, as it is done by species('class')).
+The standard deviation (std) is a measure of the spread of the data, that is, on average, how much the values deviate from the mean.
+For sepal length the mean was AAA cm and the std was AAA, therefore most values deviated by AAA cm (+/-) from the mean.
+The mean for sepal width was BBB cm and the std was BBB, so most values deviated by +/- BBB cm from the mean.
+Petal length had a mean of XXXXXXXX

+### Iris Versicolor
 Versicolor Statistics:
        sepal length  sepal width  petal length  petal width count     50.000000    50.000000     50.000000    50.000000